opensearch-project/opensearch-migrations/TrafficCapture/README.md

 The Traffic Capture Proxy Server acts as a middleman, capturing traffic going to a source, which can then be used by the Traffic Replayer.

 This tool can be attached to coordinator nodes in clusters with a minimum of two coordinator nodes and start capturing traffic while having zero downtime on the cluster.
+Be aware that zero downtime is only achievable **if** the remaining nodes in-service can handle the additional load on the cluster.
 More details on attaching a Capture Proxy can be found here: [Capture Proxy](trafficCaptureProxyServer/README.md).

 ### Traffic Replayer